 - 'Narratives of Green Spaces - Marketing and Design for a Sustainable Future', Griffith University, 14th May 2014.

-- 'Personal Branding for Professional Designers', Queensland University of Technology, Upcoming - July 2014.
+- 'Personal Branding for Professional Designers', Queensland University of Technology, 23rd July 2014.

 - Design Business Practice, QCA Design Futures Program, Griffith University, Brisbane, 2014.